nearit/Android-UI-Bindings/docs/NOTIFICATIONS.md

 # NearIt-UI for notifications
 ### Heads-up notifications for in-app content
-NearIt-UI can manage and show in-app content (read more about background and foreground notifications [here](http://nearit-android.readthedocs.io/en/latest/in-app-content/)) for you.
-When a user enters in a specific beacon range, an heads-up notification (on devices with Android API level 21+) will show.
+NearIt-UI can be set to manage and show notifications for foreground content (read more [here](http://nearit-android.readthedocs.io/en/latest/in-app-content/)) for you.
+Foreground content will be delivered through an heads-up system notification.
 If the user clicks on it, the right dialog will appear and the right tracking events will be handled.

+**Note**: the heads-up notification overlay is only available for API level 21+.
+On older devices the notification will still appear, but with no overlay.

 ![ranging_notif](notifications.gif)